-Early registration is open to you if you are currently enrolled or have submitted an admission application to the Admissions Center by the deadline dates listed in the credit class schedule.
-During early registration, you may register according to procedures listed in the credit class schedule.
+Early registration is open to you if you are currently enrolled or have submitted an admission application to the Admissions Office by the deadline dates listed in the credit class schedule.
+During early registration, you may register according to procedures listed in the credit class schedule or by Web and Touchtone registration.
+To facilitate registration by Web or Touchtone, you should make sure any transcripts from other schools containing prerequisites for courses at JCCC have been received and articulated.
+You should also take care of any holds on your record, such as financial or library obligations, prior to enrollment.